yuffyz/article-recomender/README.md

 ## Introduction

 This program is a simple article recommendation engine that recommend the top 5 most relevant articles given an article you're reading.

-The program makes use of word vector and euclidean distances.
+The algorithm makes use of word vector and euclidean distances.

 ## Dataset